collapsed-stacks/startups/questions/578/what-is-the-most-common-hiccup-programmers-have-when-jumping-into-the-sales-side.md

 - posted by: [Eric Platon](https://stackexchange.com/users/1533/eric-platon) on 2014-09-02
 - score: 2

-<p>I believe a frequent misstep is to approach sales as a predictable, deterministic activity, much like a developer would program.</p>
+I believe a frequent misstep is to approach sales as a predictable, deterministic activity, much like a developer would program.

-<p>Although seasoned sales people have recipes, patterns, and strategies, sales deal with human beings, not computers, in an always-changing legal, emotional, biased environment.</p>
+Although seasoned sales people have recipes, patterns, and strategies, sales deal with human beings, not computers, in an always-changing legal, emotional, biased environment.

 ## Answer 598